xodio/xod/.github/ISSUE_TEMPLATE.md

 ### Console output

-Are there any errors in the a console?
+Are there any errors in the console?
 Copy and paste the output with all details provided by the browser or application.

 ### How to fix